Some links in this post may be affiliate links

 Are looking to add Chinese Hibiscus to your plant collection?
 You may acquire this plant online from Amazon (Link to Amazon).

 For container-grown plants, do not allow the plant to sit in soggy soil.
-Ensure that the container has adequate drainage holes and that the soil is well-drained as soggy soil can lead to root-rot and loss of the plant.
+Ensure that the container has adequate drainage holes and that the soil is well-drained as soggy soil can lead to root-rot and death of the plant.

 After watering your plant, always discard any excess water from the catch plate or saucer to prevent the soil from gettting soggy.